Application of axiomatic formal theory to the Abraham--Minkowski controversy: Introduction

-In this article, we derive valid theorems of the formal theory of Maxwellian continuum electrodynamics from explicitly stated axioms using simple substitutions of explicitly defined quantities; there are no implicit axioms and no manifest deficiencies in the derivations.
-Noting that conservation laws, special relativity, and the Maxwell field equations are distinct laws of physics, we show that valid theorems of Maxwellian continuum electrodynamics are proven false by the energy--momentum conservation laws for an unimpeded, inviscid, incompressible continuous flow of non-interacting particles, photons.
-We also show that valid theorems of the formal theory of Maxwellian continuum electrodynamics are proven false by von Laue's application of the Einstein theory of special relativity to a dielectric.
-When a valid theorem of an axiomatic formal theory is proven false by an accepted standard, then it is proven that one or more axioms of the formal theory are false.
-Alternatively the standard with which the theorem is being compared is false, or both the theory and the standard can be simultaneously false.
-Therefore, the extant theoretical treatments of energy--momentum conservation, special relativity, and continuum electrodynamics must be regarded as being mutually inconsistent in a region of space in which the effective speed of light is $c/n$.
-This is a {\it significant result of this article} and it was clearly presaged by the Abraham--Minkowski controversy \cite{BIBrev,BIAMC3,BIKemplatest,BIPfei,BIAMC2} and by the contradiction between the von Laue \cite{BIMol,BILaue,BILaue2} and Rosen \cite{BIRosen,BIMP,BIFinn,BIRedkov} treatments of special relativity in a dielectric.
+When a valid theorem of an axiomatic formal theory is proven false by an accepted standard then it is proven that one or more axioms of the formal theory are false.
+Alternatively, the standard with which the theorem is being compared is false or both the theory and the standard can be simultaneously false.
+Therefore, the extant theoretical treatments of spacetime energy--momentum conservation and Maxwellian continuum electrodynamics \textit{must} be regarded as being mutually inconsistent in a region of space in which the effective speed of light is $c/n$.

+Nevertheless, there is a generally accepted ``fix'' in which a physically motivated material momentum and a physically motivated material energy--momentum tensor are added to the rigorously derived Maxwellian electromagnetic quantities \cite{BIPfei,BIBarn}.
+The total field-plus-matter linear momentum is constant in time so that the modified momentum and energy--momentum tensor are proven true by global conservation principles.
+Then, we prove that the physically motivated fix is \textit{false} because the four-divergence of the total (electromagnetic plus material) energy--momentum tensor is self-inconsistent, violates Poynting's theorem, and violates spacetime conservation laws.